msr8/snapmail/README.md

 # TOR

-**NOTE: This section is really techinical.
-If you aren't familliar with TOR protocol, I would highly reccomend you skip this section**
+**NOTE: This section is highly technical.
+If you aren't familliar with the onion routing protocol, I would recommend you skip this section**

 <br>

-If you want, you can route all the traffic through the TOR network to get even more privacy and security.
+If you want, you can route all the traffic through the TOR network and send requests to our .onion mirror to get even more privacy and security.
 However, this will slow down the program and it requires the tor command line utility to be running

 <br>